The LaGrange Amateur Radio Club

 To determine the effectiveness of the exercise and of each participant's operations, there is an integrated contesting component, and many clubs also engage in concurrent leisure activities (camping out, cookouts, etc.).
 Operations typically last a continuous twenty-four hours, requiring scheduled relief operators to keep stations on the air.
 Additional contest points are awarded for experimenting with unusual modes, making contacts via satellite, and involving youth in the activity.

-The activities begin on Friday afternoon with the raising of the antennas into the trees surrounding Richard's garage.
 The actual contesting begins at 1800 UTC (2 PM) on Saturday, and ends at 1800 UTC on Sunday.
+The dinner actually begins around 6 PM, and most operators take a break from the contest to enjoy the food and the fellowship.
 Most people go home after dark to sleep in their beds, but several people camp out in the yard around the operating site and continue to operate all night.
 Each club member is free to operate and much or as little as they wish.
 The important thing is to have fun.
-Any club member can operator any transmitter regardless of their license class, or whether or not they even have a ham license.
+Any club member can operate any transmitter regardless of their license class, or whether or not they even have a ham license.
 This way all can try their hand at operating in the contest

 Send suggestions and comments to k3imc@bellsouth.net